DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Now, let's do the same for links.

+###Creating Link controller

-Generate Link controller:
+Generate a Link controller:

 ~~~js
 rails generate controller link --no-helper --no-assets --no-view-specs
 ~~~

-The implementation may look like the following:
+The implementation may look like this:

 {{snippet app/controllers/link_controller.rb}}
 ~~~js
 class LinkController < ApplicationController